rohansanjay/reading/Finance/Option_Volatility_and_Pricing.md

 ### Quotes I like

 - "The secret, if there is one, is in learning as much as possible, applying in the real world what has been learned, and analyzing both one’s successes and one’s failures."
+- "A new option trader is like someone entering a dark room for the first time.
+Without any guidance, he may grope around, hoping that he eventually finds what he is looking for.
+The trader who is armed with a basic understanding of theoretical pricing models enters the same room with a candle.
+He can make out the general layout of the room, but the dimness of the candle prevents him from distinguishing every detail.
+Moreover, some of what he sees may be distorted by the flickering of the candle.
+In spite of these limitations, a trader is more likely to find what he is looking for with a small candle than with no illumination at all."
 - "If a trader is highly proficient at predicting directional moves in the underlying market, he is probably better advised to trade the underlying instrument."
 - "However, an option trader, if he is to make the best use of a theoretical pricing model, must be aware of its limitations as well as its strengths."